 Looking for some training on the dark arts so that you can pass Severus Snape’s course?
 Well, look no further than Salem, MA.
 A national historic treasure, Salem is home to some incredible architecture, history, and, of course, witches.

-You can acquire all of your potion needs and even enjoy a delicious bite to eat at Turner’s Seafood or maybe Howling Wolf Taqueria.
+You can acquire all of your potion needs and even enjoy a delicious bite to eat at Turner’s Seafood.
 The town really gets hopping in October and a great way to visit is by staying in Rockport and taking a short commuter rail jaunt down to Salem.

-While in Salem be sure to check out the House of Seven Gables, Witch Museum, the Peabody Essex Museum (a fantastic little museum) and maybe even head over to Salem Willow’s for some old time arcade action on the water.
+While in Salem be sure to check out the House of Seven Gables, Witch Museum, the Peabody Essex Museum (a fantastic little museum).

 TAKE A TOUR OF HAMMOND CASTLE

 A can’t miss stop when visiting Cape Ann is a tour of Hammond Castle.
 Former home and laboratory for eccentric inventor John Hays Hammond Jr., the father of radio control.

 Hammond Castle is a fun romp for anyone interested in technology, history, architecture or artifacts.
 The great hall houses artifacts from the Renaissance that were collected by Mr. Hammond as well as a giant pipe organ.

 But perhaps, the most enjoyable part of the tour is learning about some of the mischief Mr. Hammond got into around the home.

 If you are coming to Rockport, do yourself a favor and take a peek at the Shalin Liu Center schedule.
 It’s well worth taking in a performance at this stunningly beautiful venue.